-Learners in this course undertake a study of the Hebrew scriptures, seeking to understand them in their original context and thus their significance for today.
-Prerequisite: THEO200.
+This course presents a study of the Hebrew scriptures, seeking to understand them in their original context and thus their significance for today.
+Attention will be given to literary genre, various critical approaches to the text, and the theological narrative.